 Curator Bonds

-All Curators are required to furnish security to the satisfaction of the Master of the High Court.
-All undertakings to the Master furnished by the Curators need to be guaranteed by an insurance company which is why Curators require surety bonds.
-The provision of a suretyship is not an indemnity policy but rather an accessory agreement by which the surety binds itself to the Master for the Curator's performance whilst in office.
-As with all suretyships, should the principal debtor (Curator) default and the surety have to make good any loss arising from such default, the surety has a right of recourse against the Curator for that amount which it has paid to the Master.
+All Curators are required to furnish security to the satisfaction of the Master of the High Court, often in the form of curator bonds.
+These bonds, including curator bonis bonds relating to incapacitated individuals, help protect potential fiduciary liability.
+Curators require surety bonds to guarantee their undertakings to the Master, ensuring proper asset management.
+The provision of suretyship is not an indemnity policy but rather an accessory agreement by which the surety binds itself to the Master for the Curator's performance whilst in office.
+This service covers curator bonds of all sizes, even the largest of bonds in the market.
+As with all suretyships, should the principal debtor (Curator) default and the surety have to make good any loss arising from such default, the surety has a right of recourse against the Curator for that amount that it has paid to the Master, underscoring the importance of understanding the specific responsibilities involved in curatorship.

 What you will require to obtain a curator bond through us: